-All local public health agencies are required to prepare and respond to emergencies with a public health or environmental health implication in coordination with local, state and federal agencies, and public and private sector partners.
+All local public health agencies are required to prepare and respond to emergencies with public health or environmental health implication in coordination with local, state, and federal agencies, and public and private sector partners.
 SJBPH Emergency Preparedness and Response (EPR) can serve as, or support, the Emergency Support Function 8 (Public Health and Medical Services) lead for the county, region, or jurisdiction.

 SJBPH Regional EPR staff serve Archuleta, Dolores, La Plata, Montezuma, and San Juan counties and provide support to the Southern Ute and Ute Mountain Ute tribes.